-His current role will see him leading an expansion of Involve’s work on science and technology.
-This Citizens and Science programme will focus on developing more effective ways for citizens to be involved in the development and application of new technological innovations with a particular focus on data and artificial intelligence.
+In his current role he focuses particularly on science and technology, including developing more effective ways for citizens to be involved in the development and application of new technological innovations with a particular emphasis on data and artificial intelligence.

 In his role with Involve, Simon has worked with and advised many organisations including Number 10, the Cabinet Office, the Scottish Government, the Department for Business Innovation and Skills, the Department for Communities and Local Government, the Department of Health, the Department for Energy and Climate Change, NHS England, the UK Civil Society Network on Open Government, UNDP, OECD, the World Bank, the European Economic and Social Council, as well as at local level with numerous local authorities and other public bodies.